reruo321/CPP-Self-Study/Online-Judges-CPP/Baekjoon/1033/README.md

 One of the solutions is the combination of GCD (Greatest Common Divisor) & LCM (Least Common Multiple) and one-way DFS.

 ### Steps
 1. Before we start the DFS, we should multiply all prime numbers from all ratios, excluding just GCD of each ratio.
-Then we can divide node values into any prime divisors brought from any ratios.
+Then we can divide node values into any prime divisors brought from any ratios in the tree.
 For example, there are two ratios as 6:4 and 3:1.
 Then we can get the value of the DFS starting node.
 You can select any node as the starting node.
 Let v0 be the value of the 0-th starting node, n0.

 $$ n0 = (3 × 1 / GCD(3, 1)) × (6 × 4 / GCD(6, 4))
 = 3 × 12 = 36 $$